ismaelmosquera/ismaelmosquera.github.io/readme.md

 We encourage you to look at the readme files to know more about how to use it.

+### *MATH*

+Comprehensive math library coded from the scratch using the C programming language.
+Here, you can find all the functions offerd by, for instance, a math.h C compiler as standard library, but using just pure C code.

 GitHub repositories: [github.com/ismaelmosquera](https://github.com/ismaelmosquera/)

     Ismael Mosquera Rivera has a degree in Computer Science by Pompeu Fabra University; Barcelona - Spain.
     He is, currently, interesting in Numerical Analysis, Audio and MIDI programming,.

-You can e-mail me at:
+You can e-mail me at: ismael.mosquera@gmail.com
-ismael.mosquera@gmail.com